 This book is intended to be the text book for BSc.(LRP) Common course is semester of University of Calicut.
-The book introduces writers ranging in Kahili Gibran, Mahmud Dervish and Nizar Qabbani among others and bic through studying literary samples of different genres and through studying literary samples of different genres and through y chapter is then followed by corresponding language exercises with coincide ample but simple language exercises in a student's friendly in the pattern of a workbook keeping up the modern methodologies guage acquisition.
-The method followed here is of enabling students of teaching grammar as such.
+The book introduces writers ranging in Kahlil Gibran, Mahmud Dervish and Nizar Qabbani among others and bic through studying literary samples of different genres and through stidying literary samples of different genres and through y chapter is then followed by corresponding language exercises with coincide ample but simple language exercises in a student's friendly in the pattern of a workbook keeping up the modern methodologies are grammar through real life like situations instead of the outdated of teaching grammar as such.